spc476/a09/README.txt

 	.FLOAT float-expr [, float-expr ... ]

-		Format a floating point number.
-For all backends except for the rsdos one, this will format a 32-bit IEEE-754 floating point number, which can be used with the MC6839.
-For the rsdos backend, this will generate the Color Basic floating point format (40 bits).
+		Format a floating point number; default format except when using the rsdos or basic formats.
+This will format a 32-bit IEEE-754 floating point number, which can be used with the MC6839.
+For the rsdos and basic formats, this will generate the Color Basic floating point format (40 bits).
 There may be some differences with a value generated from Color Basic itself, but may be "close enough" to be useful.
+The format can be changed with the .OPT * REAL directive.

 	.FLOATD float-expr [, float-expr ... ]

-		Format a floating point number.
-For all backends except for the rsdos one, this will format a 64-bit IEEE-754 floating point number, which can be used with the MC6839.
-For the rsdos backend, this will generate the Color Basic floating point format (40 bits) but will generate a warning.
-There may be some differences with a vlaue generated from Color Basic itself, but may be "close enough" to be useful.
+		Format a double length floating point number when using IEEE-754 floats.
+For the rsdos and basic formats, this will generate the same value as .FLOAT, but generate a warning.

 	.NOTEST